What Are the Different Kinds of Car Accident Liability Claims?

 Punitive damages are only awarded when the court finds that the defendant’s behavior was malicious, grossly negligent, or reckless.
 For example, if someone is in an accident with a semi-trailer truck and the court learns that the truck driver’s company instructed the driver to “do what he has to do to get the load delivered on time,” the court could find that the company’s behavior was willful and intentional negligence.
 In this case, the plaintiff might recover punitive damages.

 On top of making the victims whole, punitive damages are used as ‘punishment’ of the defendant—and, hopefully, a deterrent so that they don’t ever repeat the behavior that caused the plaintiff’s injuries again.
 But punitive damages are limited in Texas.
 When the court calculates punitive damages, it must also consider general and special damages.

 Contact a Car Accident Lawyer for More Information

 If you were in a vehicle crash and need more information about filing your accident claim, call an attorney.
 Most automobile accident lawyers offer a free consultation and work on contingency fees, so you pay nothing upfront and nothing at all unless you recover compensation.
-Contact the legal team at The Law Offices of George Salinas online or call our office in San Antonio at (210) 944-8584 today.
+Contact the legal team at George Salinas Injury Lawyers online or call our office in San Antonio at (210) 944-8584 today.